 When establishing a standard configuration for the campus we consider future needs.
-IT continually researches the latest trends in technology and adjusts accordingly with an eye on the three year horizon.
+IT continually researches the latest trends in technology and adjusts accordingly with an eye on the four or six year horizon.

 - A link to our order form will be sent to your department.
 Go to the AskIT Portal to choose your system.